CloudI/CloudI/examples/hello_world4/README.markdown

 ## DETAILS

-The approach with the Hello World 4 Example is for CloudI to load the `hello_world4` application after CloudI has started.
-The `hello_world4` application can be specified within the cloudi.conf or provided dynamically to the CloudI Service API, to start the CloudI service (separate from the application's supervision hierarchy, if one is present).
+The approach with the Hello World 4 Example is for relx to build a release using the CloudI installation on the system at the default installation location (e.g., ./configure --prefix="/usr/local/").
-Using this method of deployment (within the same OTP release) the `hello_world4` application file can specify CloudI as a dependency by listing the `cloudi_core` application as a dependency, unlike the approach within the `hello_world1` example.
+The `hello_world4` internal service configuration can use the `automatic_loading` service configuration option set to `false` to depend fully on the generated release loading the `hello_world4` application and its `hello_world4` module implementation of the `cloudi_service` interface.
+The relx.config file includes the applications `cloudi_service_api_requests` and `cloudi_service_http_cowboy` since they are used in the cloudi.conf but are not listed as `hello_world4` application dependencies.
+This means that both `cloudi_service_api_requests` and `cloudi_service_http_cowboy` utilize `automatic_loading` to make sure both the application and the internal service module is loaded before each service instance is added.
+So, this is a method of embedding CloudI into an Erlang application by using a system installation of CloudI with relx to package a new release.

+`hello_world2` provides the equivalent for reltool.

 ## USAGE

-To use an Erlang/OTP application file for an internal service with the same module name:
+To use an Erlang/OTP application file for an internal service with the same module name (the directions assume you don't have relx installed):

     $ git clone https://github.com/erlware/relx
     $ cd relx